newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 Let's get a bit more into details:
   * Dispatcher: It is parsing the intermediate representation, and linking each opcode with the code it is supposed to represent
-  * Handler: Contains the actual code executed for each instrution
+  * Handler: Contains the actual code executed for each instruction

 Note the 4 branches that are put on the side by IDA, they have a very specific role: they are the only conditional jumps used by all the code.
 The code is somehow factorized, and that makes it a pain to place a breakpoint at a specific execution step.